Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Electric formulation and energy bounds

-\end{lemma} Although it is not really needed, the solution to \eqref{eqsurui} can be computed explicitly using the classical method of image charges, which is closely related to the Schwarz reflection principle from complex analysis.
-To this end, consider the Neumann Green's function $G_1(x,y)$ on the unit ball $B_1$, defined as the solution to
+The solution to \eqref{eqsurui} can be computed explicitly using the classical method of image charges, which is closely related to the Schwarz reflection principle from complex analysis.
+To this end, consider the Neumann Green's function $G_1(x,y)$ on the unit ball $B_1$, defined as the solution (unique up to an additive constant) to

 The method of image charges introduces a fictitious charge placed outside the domain to explicitly satisfy the Neumann boundary condition.
 For the unit disk $B_1$, the appropriate image charge for a point charge at $y \in B_1$ is obtained by reflection across the boundary circle $\partial B_1$, specifically at the point